 Place in Time: Cameron

 Today we travel at top speeds (or crawl in traffic jams) along the Beltway between Telegraph Road and the Route 1 exits without realizing that we are driving in what was once Cameron Run.
-The water ran into Great Hunting Creek, which then emptied into the Potomac River at Jones Point (Hunting Towers).
-Drive to the Hoffman Building and the Holiday Inn on Eisenhower Avenue and you will be near Cameron, which contained several structures, including the ordinary (tavern), the grist mill, and a bridge.
+The water ran into Great Hunting Creek, which then emptied into the Potomac River at Jones Point.
+Drive to the Hoffman Town Center on Eisenhower Avenue and you will be near Cameron, which contained several structures, including the ordinary (tavern), the grist mill, and a bridge.
 Cameron was near the juncture of two important roads along the Potomac, the "Back Road" or inland road (Telegraph Road) and the River Road (Route 1).
 Several other major roads ran west and north from Cameron, as well as into Hugh West's landing.
-We have never been sure of the exact location and extent of Cameron, but a current archaeological project holds promise.

 The Town Plan